Vlad Jr homers off Shohei Ohtani, Blue Jays top Angels 6-3 – KION546

 AP Sports Writer

-Ohtani (3-3) struck out 10 while yielding five runs over six innings in his eighth mound start of the season.
-He fell behind 5-2 in the sixth on a drive off the left field pole by Guerrero, who finished right behind the Angels’ two-way star in last year’s AL MVP voting.
+Ohtani (3-3) struck out 10 while yielding five runs over six innings despite pitching with back pain from the first inning onward.
+He fell behind 5-2 in the sixth on a drive off the left field pole by Guerrero, who finished right behind the Angels’ two-way star in the 2021 AL MVP voting.

+“They have a really stacked lineup from top to bottom,” Ohtani said through a translator.
+“Like that last homer I gave up (to Guerrero), I just can’t make those mistake pitches against good hitters, or that’s going to be the result.”

+Guerrero didn’t speak to the media afterward, but his fellow Blue Jays knew the moment was exciting for the young slugger.

 Bo Bichette hit a two-run double and Santiago Espinal had an RBI single in the third inning for Toronto in the opener of a four-game series at the Big A. Danny Jansen added his third homer in two games in the ninth.